iotauth/iotauth/examples/file_sharing/README.md

 According figure above, net1.uploader and net1.downloader receive the session key from Auth respectively.
 File System Manager requests the session key using session key id to Auth (For more detail, you can see process through communication between entity client and server from *$ROOT/entity/c/*.)
 Thanks to secure key received from Auth, File System Manager can manage the information for the file.
 Also, We add Auth's communication policy and implement the code for security as Python API in *$ROOT/entity/python/*.

+To manages effectively the information for files, we make the database using SQLite and Python API in *$ROOT/entity/python/*.
+This database saves two tables which are file metadata table and record metadata table.
+To apply security to this database, we design the security using encryption for the database with the password which we inputs.

 # How to run examples with security

 For this section, we use *$ROOT* for the root directory of this repository.